If you’ve purchased toilet paper in the past week, count yourself among the lucky ones.

 At Fred Meyer, the company is adding shifts to its distribution centers, drivers and store staff.
 To prevent the spread of coronavirus, hourly cleaning has been implemented as well as overnight cleaning that is done while restocking.
 There is a round the clock cleaning mentality focused on sanitizing commonly touched surfaces.

-“We are all aligned and committed to getting product to our customers as effectively as possible,” said Jeffrey Temple, director of corporate affairs for Fred Meyer.
+“We are all aligned and committed to getting product to our customers as effectively as possible,” said Jeffery Temple, director of corporate affairs for Fred Meyer.
 “Our store associates are working with a greater sense of purpose and responsibility toward the community than ever before.”

 The Kroger Co.
 Zero Hunger | Zero Waste Foundation recently announced a $3 million commitment to rapidly deploy hunger-relief resources to communities disproportionately impacted by the COVID-19 pandemic.
 Fred Meyer also added $25 to every associate’s Rewards Card for them to spend as a token of gratitude for working hard and being there for customers, the community and each other.